AirshipCMS/Docs/Setting-Up-an-Airship-Project.md

-# Setting Up an Airship Project (Malia)
+# Setting Up an Airship Project (Kelli)

 ## Starting a Project
 Starting a Project (Step by Step Skyport instructions).

-## Airship CMS (Malia)
+## Airship CMS (Kelli)
 (This is where you build your schema for your project.
-You should start with a sitemap/diagram.
-Show example).
+Start with a sitemap/diagram blah blah blah).

 ### Create a Page (Malia)
 (Create Page instructions.
 Add content to page.)